-I will again be providing buoy 10 fishing reports for the 2026 salmon fishing season right here, based on my own success as well as how my many guide and charter friends are doing.
+I will again be providing Buoy 10 fishing reports for the 2026 salmon fishing season right here, based on my own success as well as how my many guide and charter friends are doing.

 I’ll be fishing the Buoy 10 fishery through the salmon season from August into September.
-I’ll also be booking salmon trips out on the ocean, which opens in July, so keep checking back here to see how the fishing is.
-I moor my boat in the Hammond Marina, right in the thick of the action. book a Buoy 10 salmon fishing guide
+I’ll also be booking salmon trips out on the ocean before the river season opens, so keep checking back here to see how the fishing is.
+I moor my boat in the Hammond Marina, right in the thick of the action.

 If you are interested in fishing at Buoy 10 this year, book your trip before the best dates slip away.
 Just give me a call or text at 503-314-5087 or email fast2fish@msn.com.